-This study was large but did have a couple of limitations: the data were from the 2014-2015 SART Registry and practice patterns have continued to evolve since that time, and the study did not assess why patients opted for FET over fresh transfer.
+This study was large but did have a couple of limitations: the data were was from the 2014-2015 SART Registry, and practice patterns have continued to evolve since that time, and the study did not assess why patients opted for FET over fresh transfer.

-More research is clearly indicated, but it may be stated with certainty that no two IVF patients are exactly alike, and each patient deserves a thoughtful, individualized treatment plan.
+More research is clearly indicated needed, but it may be stated with certainty that no two IVF patients are exactly alike, and each patient deserves a thoughtful, individualized treatment plan.